Jononus/cpuOverclockInfo/README.md

 # cpuOverclockInfo
-A little script for tracking relevant CPU information for overclocking Tested on Linux Ubuntu 20.04.4 LTS and Ubuntu 16 LTS
+A little script for tracking relevant CPU information for overclocking.
+Tested on Linux Ubuntu 20.04.4 LTS and Ubuntu 16 LTS

 ########### Before first use ###########